L0nelyPlut0/Projects/README.txt

 The projects here are sorted into language:

 ## Android (Java):
-- **Workout app:**
+&nbsp;&nbsp;**Workout app:**
-    - This was made in the semester break of 2023, to help me better prepare for my app development course in semester 2 of 2023.
+&nbsp;&nbsp;&nbsp;This was made in the semester break of 2023, to help me better prepare for my app development course in semester 2 of 2023.
-    - An app that shows the user some workouts.
+&nbsp;&nbsp;&nbsp;An app that shows the user some workouts.
-    - The user can click on workouts and the details will be displayed along with a stopwatch fragment the user can time themselves with.
+&nbsp;&nbsp;&nbsp;The user can click on workouts and the details will be displayed along with a stopwatch.
-    - This app works well on both phones and tablets, and the display adjusts to each accordingly.
+&nbsp;&nbsp;&nbsp;This app works well on both phones and tablets, and the display adjusts to each accordingly.
+&nbsp;&nbsp;&nbsp;
 ## C++:
-- **hotelManager.cpp:**
+&nbsp;**hotelManager.cpp:**
-    - This was made mid 2022, to help me better understand C++ and a small amount of OOP.
+&nbsp;&nbsp;&nbsp;This was made mid 2022, to help me better understand C++ and a small amount of OOP.
-    - This is a terminal-based C++ file that allows the user to manage a hotel.
-The user can set up rooms, their cost and set different options for each room.
+&nbsp;&nbsp;&nbsp;This is a terminal-based C++ file that allows the user to manage a hotel.
-    - Different rooms can be set as booked out, and the user can also search if a specific room is free.
+&nbsp;&nbsp;&nbsp; Different rooms can be set as booked out, and the user can also search if a specific room is free.
-    - This project has an extra custom header file called 'hotleManager.h' to allow for some extra methods to work.
+&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;
 ## C:
-- **caesar.c:**
+&nbsp;&nbsp;**caesar.c:**
-    - This file was made while I was studying cs50 in mid 2022.
+&nbsp;&nbsp;&nbsp;This file was made while I was studying cs50 in mid 2022.
-    - This file scrambles a word based on a user-inputted number key.
+&nbsp;&nbsp;&nbsp;This file scrambles a word based on a user-inputted number key.
-    - This moves all of the letters of your inputted phrase either forward or backward in the alphabet (as you can input positive or negative numbers) and then prints out the coded message.
+&nbsp;&nbsp;&nbsp;This moves all of the letters of your inputted phrase either forward or backward in the alphabet &nbsp;&nbsp;&nbsp;then prints out the coded message.
-    - Example:
+    - &nbsp;&nbsp;Example:
-    Enter into the terminal after compilation './caesar 3' and scrambled text will be in the terminal.
+&nbsp;&nbsp;&nbsp;&nbsp;Enter into the terminal after compilation './caesar 3' and scrambled text will be in the terminal.
-    Key = 3, plaintext = 'Hello, World!", and scrambled output = 'Khoor, Zruog!"
+&nbsp;&nbsp;&nbsp;&nbsp;Key = 3, plaintext = 'Hello, World!", and scrambled output = 'Khoor, Zruog!"
 - **runoff.c:**
     - This was also made mid 2022 when I was studying cs50.
     - This file simulates a runoff election using candidates which the user inputs.
 It then asks for the amount